-Board Retreat-The NASB Board Leadership staff advocate for the board and superintendent to participate in an annual board retreat to: grow in your leadership roles and responsibilities, discuss district goals and planning, etc. The design of the Local Board Retreat is subject to the board's vision and what the president and/or superintendent believe will be beneficial to the growth of the leadership team.
+Board Retreat The NASB Board Leadership staff advocate for the board and superintendent to participate in an annual board retreat to: grow in your leadership roles and responsibilities, discuss district goals and planning, etc. The design of the local Board Retreat is subject to the board's vision and what the president and/or superintendent believe will be beneficial to the growth of the leadership team.
 NASB staff serve as facilitators and will modify the agenda and content per the direction provided by the board and/or superintendent.

-Board Leadership Resources-As a member of the Association, the Board Leadership Department provides a variety of resources to support the board-superintendent leadership team.
+Board Leadership Resources As a member of the Association, the Board Leadership Department provides a variety of resources to support the board-superintendent leadership team.
 Our leadership resources are available through the workshops, conferences, website, or email.

-Community Engagement-Engaging stakeholders in purposeful discussion can be a powerful component in shaping the future of the school district.
+Community Engagement Engaging stakeholders in purposeful discussion can be a powerful component in shaping the future of the school district.
 This level of involvement is realized through Community Engagement.
-Fostering a positive working relationship with internal and external stakeholders cultivates a progressive school-community climate.
+Fostering a positive working relationship with internal and external stakeholders cultivates a progressive schoolcommunity climate.
 This NASB Board Leadership service is tailored to each school district by carefully selecting the stakeholder groups involved and discussion topics and questions utilized.

-Strategic Planning-The NASB Board Leadership staff facilitate the engagement of stakeholders and collect and assess all relevant data.
+Strategic Planning The NASB Board Leadership staff facilitate the engagement of stakeholders and collect and assess all relevant data.
 Analysis of the data is articulated through a District Needs Analysis followed by the creation of the Strategic Plan supported by Objectives, Strategies, Performance Indicators, etc. Once the plan is implemented, our process ensures accountability through the continuous monitoring of progress and success.
 Strategic Planning is effective planning that includes:

-- •Commitment by the School District Leadership to a defined long-term plan - •Strategies and objectives aligned with the School District's mission and beliefs - •Collaboration and consensus building among internal and external stakeholders - Accountability of administration and staff - •Ongoing and consistent monitoring of progress and success
+- •Commitment by the School District Leadership to a defined long-term plan - Strategies and objectives aligned with the School District's mission and beliefs - •Collaboration and consensus building among internal and external stakeholders - •Accountability of administration and staff - •Ongoing and consistent monitoring of progress and success

-Superintendent Evaluation-It is the responsibility of the school board to evaluate the performance of the superintendent.
+Superintendent Evaluation It is the responsibility of the school board to evaluate the performance of the superintendent.
 Fair application of the Superintendent Evaluation process is best achieved through collaboration and agreement by the board and superintendent about the what, how, and when of the evaluation process.
-The Association provides sample Superintendent Evaluation tools to aid the board in this critical function.
+The Association provides the Leadership Encompass 360, the NASB Standard Superintendent Evaluation and an online platform for administering the legally required board responsibility.
 All board members must participate and provide purposeful feedback regarding the superintendent's educational leadership of the school district.